brianglass/anastasis/files/thursday_matins3.md

 **Verse 1.
 We were filled in the morning with your mercy, O Lord, and we rejoiced and were glad.
 In all our days, let us be glad, for all the days you have afflicted us, for the years we have suffered adversity.
 Look upon your servants and your works, and guide their sons.**

-Blamelessly keeping ChristÂ’s commands, holy Apostles, freely you received, freely you give, curing the passions of our souls and bodies; and so as you have boldness, implore him to have mercy on our souls.
+Blamelessly keeping Christ’s commands, holy Apostles, freely you received, freely you give, curing the passions of our souls and bodies; and so as you have boldness, implore him to have mercy on our souls.

 ****